merlijnkersten/timeslices/README.md

 _Table 4_: Data sources used in this report.

 ČEPS is the Czech transmission system operator and OTE-ČR is the Czech electricity and gas market operator.
 2015 is the base year of the TIMES-CZ model and 2020 is a milestone year; 2021 is the last year for which full data is available.
 Hourly (average) values were the highest available temporal resolution.
-All of the original data files can be found in the data folder on the Github repository.
+All of the original data files can be found in the data folder on the GitHub repository.

 Some minor cleaning and reshaping actions were performed on the data (see `load.py`).
 This included calculating total generation, total import, total export, and net export.
 The data sources were combined into a single data file, `combined 2015-2021.csv`, which can also be found in the data folder on the GitHub repository (see preface).